-Geoscience Track – Typically the Geoscience track is for those going to graduated school or right into a geotechnical career in the construction industry.
+Geoscience Track – Typically the Geoscience track is for those going to graduate school or right into a geotechnical career in the construction industry.

 Environmental Geoscience Track – The Environmental Geoscience track is often for those going right into the environmental consulting industry.

-- Field Work: Earth Science majors spend a substantial amount of time outdoors, sometimes in extreme weather conditions, in order to make precise observations.
+- Field Work: Some Earth Science majors spend a substantial amount of time outdoors, sometimes in extreme weather conditions, in order to make precise observations and measurements.

 - Objectivity: Earth Science majors must test their hypotheses so that the results are accurate rather than reflections of their own ideas.